Paul Marshall (investor): Engagement with far-right Twitter content

 In February 2024 the advocacy group Hope not Hate called attention to Marshall's activity on his private Twitter account, on which he had almost 5,000 followers, including MPs and journalists.
 He had liked tweets from far right and conspiracy accounts which called for "mass expulsions" of immigrants, which contained climate denialism (claiming there is "no definitive scientific proof" that CO2 emissions cause global warming), and which predicted civil war "once the Muslims get to 15–20%".
 Other tweets referred to Muslim immigration as "infiltration" that would lead to "the establishment of a totalitarian Islamic theocracy", and advocated believing in God because "the other side" is "so committed to worshipping Satan, evil, homosexuality and corrupting children".
 One of his own tweets, referring to an interfaith ceremony conducted in a French church, said that the Christian church "has its useful idiots".

 Alan Rusbridger, former editor of The Guardian, said these "hateful 'likes' make him unfit to be a media mogul".
-Ark Schools defended him in a statement after he was criticised by local Labour MP Sam Tarry, though he later resigned as chair and trustee of Ark.
+Ark Schools defended him in a statement after he was criticised by local Labour MP Sam Tarry, though he later resigned as chair and trustee of Ark Schools (remaining a trustee of Ark Charity).
 A spokesperson for Marshall responded that "This sample [of tweets] does not represent his views".
 Every tweet and almost 300 likes were subsequently removed from his Twitter account.
 Premier Christianity magazine quoted a friend who said that Marshall is "very repentant".